 In present-day Iraq, Sergeant Nick Morton uses his role as a scout with the US military to appropriate antiquities from insurgent-held areas for sale on the black-market.
 Using a map stolen from archaeologist Jenny Halsey, he locates the tomb of Ahmanet, the daughter of the pharaoh, who sold her soul to the god Set in return for the power to claim the throne but was caught and mummified alive.
 After entering the tomb and touching the sarcophagus, Nick has flashbacks to Ahmanet in Ancient Egypt.
 With the military’s help, they retrieve the sarcophagus but the plane is destroyed by a mysterious storm soon after takeoff.
 Nick goes down in the plane but revives in the morgue back in England, mysteriously unharmed.
 He meets Dr Henry Jekyll, head of Prodigium, a secret society dedicated to hunting supernatural threats.
 The mummy of Ahmanet has emerged from its sarcophagus and is devouring bodies, turning others into an army of zombies.
 As Jekyll discerns, Ahmanet seeks to use Nick as a vessel in which to reincarnate Set.

 Marvel Studios have had massive success with the Marvel Cinematic Universe during the 2000s/10s in which their various comic-book properties were brought together in a shared universe where characters regularly met one another and teamed up.
-With this model proving enormously popular with audiences, other studios have been scrambling to follow in their footsteps.
-The ones best suited to do so are DC Comics who are belatedly getting their act together after spending much of the 2000s and early 2010s dithering.
+With this proving enormously popular with audiences, other studios have been scrambling to follow in their footsteps.
+The ones best suited to do so are DC Comics who belatedly got their act together after spending much of the 2000s and early 2010s dithering.
 Others have struggled to do so.
-Sony have ineffectually tried to create a shared universe out of their ownership of the Spider-Man copyright; Warner Brothers seem to be trying to do something with King Kong and Godzilla; even Mattel are rumoured to be trying to spin a shared universe out of G.I.
+Sony have struggled to create a shared universe out of their hold on the Spider-Man copyright; Warner Brothers seem to be trying to do something with King Kong and Godzilla; even Mattel are rumoured to be trying to spin a shared universe out of G.I.
 Joe, Micronauts and various other of their toy properties.
-What seems glaringly obvious about these is their preplanned attempts to jumpstart a shared universe and what seems missing is the notion of audience engagement – audiences are only going to want to see more of these crossovers if they care about the initial films.
+What seems glaringly obvious about these is their preplanned attempts to jumpstart a shared universe and what seems missing is the notion of audience engagement – audiences are only going to want to see more of these crossovers if they enjoy the initial films and care about seeing more of the characters.

 The Mummy works routinely as a mummy film.
 Where it works even less effectively is in the attempt to stitch it up as a Dark Universe film.
 Russell Crowe’s Dr Jekyll has no real place in the film.
 He could have been written out for all the difference he makes.
 The film also feels awkwardly stuffed with reference to other Famous Monsters films – Russell Crowe gets to make a toast “To a new world of gods and monsters,” Dr Praetorius’s famous line from Bride of Frankenstein, while the claw of The Gill Man from The Creature from the Black Lagoon (1954) can be seen in a display case in Jekyll’s laboratory at one point.